westerndevs/western-devs-website/_posts/2015-09-15-an-intro-to-android-data-binding.markdown

 ### Declare the Bindings in the Layout

 Next, I need to set up the binding.
-In this example, all I want to do is to bind `setName()`/`getName()` in my POJO to an `EditText`.
+In this example, all I want to do is to bind `setPhoneWord()`/`getPhoneWord()` in my custom view class to an `EditText`.
 This little XML snippet shows the binding in action:

 {% highlight xml %}
 <EditText
 	android:id="@+id/phoneword_text"
 	android:layout_width="fill_parent"
 	android:layout_height="wrap_content"
 	android:layout_marginLeft="10dp"
 	android:layout_marginRight="10dp"
 	android:hint="@string/phoneword_label_text"
 	android:text="@{phonewordVM.phoneWord}"
 	tools:ignore="TextFields" />
 {% endhighlight %}

-Notice the syntax to declare the binding: `@{phonewordVM.phoneWord}`.
-This binds the `EditText` to `setPhoneWord`/`getPhoneWord` in `PhonewordViewModel`.
+Notice the syntax to declare the binding: `@{phonewordVM.phoneWord}` &ndash; this is how I setup the binding in the layout file.
 With this in place, the last thing to do is to setup the data binding in the activity.

 # Establish the Data Binding

 Finally, setting up the data binding.
 This is a very minimal amount of code.
 We no longer have to first get a reference to a view, access properties on the view, and then manually transfer the value of that view to some domain object or variable in our application.
+Android Data Binding takes are of all that for me.

 Below is a snippet from the fragment: